Mudpuppy12/ares-renown-plugin/README.md

 In the game, run: plugin/install https://github.com/cailleach1310/ares-renown-plugin

 ### Updating Custom Profile Files
+This plugin is relatively easy in regards to updating custom files, as it only requires profile and route adjustments.
 If you do not have any existing edits to these custom files, you can use the files in the custom_files folder of this repository as-is.
 If you do, then you may use them as templates to add the lines of code needed for the renown plugin.

 #### aresmush/plugins/profile/custom_char_fields.rb
 Update with: custom_files/custom_char_fields.rb

-### Updating Custom Web Portal Profile Files
-If you don't have any existing edits to these custom files, you can use the files in the custom_files folder of this repository as-is.
-If you do, then you may use them as templates to add the lines of code needed for the renown plugin.

 #### ares-webportal/app/custom-routes.js
 Update with: custom_files/custom-routes.js